the-isf-academy/new-making-with-code/content/cs10/unit00/project_frontend/_index.md

 📄 **It contains the following:**
 - A `project_networking_frontend` repository containing the following:
-  - `client.py` - This is where you will manage the user interactions.
+  - `client.py` - This is where you will manage the HTTP requests and parse the JSON.
-  - `requests_interface.py` - This is where you will manage the HTTP requests.
+  - `gui_view.py` - This is where you will manage the logic of your app
-  - `view.py` - This is where you will manage the input and output for the user.
+  - `gui_template.py` - This creates and runs the apps and contains helper methods
-  - `README.md` - This is documentation for the frontend of your project.

 {{< code-action "Start coding your MVP (minimum viable product)!" >}}